ReinUsesLisp/cl-pixman/README.md

 # cl-pixman
 `cl-pixman` is a Common Lisp wrapper for [pixman](http://pixman.org) written on CFFI.
-Pixman is a portable library for pixel manipulation.
+Pixman is a portable library for low-level pixel manipulation.
-It is licensed under the LLGPL.

 I wrote this wrapper to have an alternative to SDL2 blitting for low-level pixel operation.
 It directly uses CFFI pointers to avoid.
 Supported API is minimal (only `pixman_image_*` API is partially implemented) so feel free to contribute.

+It is licensed under the LLGPL.

 ## Installation
 If you are using [Quicklisp](http://www.quicklisp.org/beta/):